-In another activity, I talk about how happiness skills are learnable.
-Because happiness skills are learnable, then these skills, just like other skills, rely on the brain.
+Did you know that happiness skills are learnable?
+Yup.
+And because happiness skills are learnable these skills, just like other skills, rely on the brain.
 Just like recognizing the color of a flower, or recalling the name of a friend requires the brain to function quickly and efficiently, happiness too requires the brain to quickly and efficiently identify positive information.

 Unfortunately, the brain is actually quite lazy.
 The brain’s goal is to use as little energy as possible and still keep functioning.
-The way it does this is by learning from our experiences and creating neural networks that make it easier for us to continue doing what we have always done with little additional effort.
+The way it does this is by learning from our experiences and creating neural networks that make it easier for us to continue doing what we have always done, thinking the way we have always thoughts, and feeling the way we have always felt with little additional effort.

 The good news is that the brain is changeable throughout our entire lives.
 The brain’s ability to change is referred to as neuroplasticity.
-The more you practice happiness activities, the easier it is for your brain to generate happiness.
+So the more you practice happiness activities—and strengthen these regions of the brain—the easier it is for your brain to generate happiness.
 And, over time, you have to exert less and less effort to increase happiness.

 Activity: Positive memory